Your Church Website Looks Great. Do Your Sermon Transcripts?

 And then they click on a sermon transcript.

-For a lot of pastors, that’s where the consistency ends.
-Not because they don’t care about quality.
-But because somewhere along the way, transcripts got treated as a secondary element, something that lives beneath the audio or video and doesn’t really carry the same weight as everything else on the site.
+For a lot of pastors, that's where the consistency ends.
+Along the way, transcripts got treated as a secondary element, something that lives beneath the audio or video and doesn't carry the same weight as everything else on the site.

 What a First-Time Visitor Actually Experiences